 Bias: Most Extreme Right

-Compare the scores of The Mark Levin Show to other sources on our free Interactive Media Bias Chart.
+Compare the scores of X22 Report to other sources on our free Interactive Media Bias Chart.
 Click Here!

-The following are the bias and reliability scores for The Mark Levin Show according to our Ad Fontes Media ratings methodology.
+The following are the overall bias and reliability scores for X22 Report according to our Ad Fontes Media ratings methodology.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.